 top of page

 WIP is an acronym for work in progress.
 So, the WIP flow metric measures the total number of work items that have been started – but not yet finished – at any given point in time.
-WIP is one of four key flow metrics along with Cycle Time, Throughput, and Work Item Age.
+WIP is one of four key flow metrics, along with Cycle Time, Throughput, and Work Item Age.

 These flow metrics are interconnected – meaning, when one of these flow metrics changes significantly, you’ll see an impact on one or more of the others.
 Most of us have experienced this reality: the more you have in progress, the longer it takes to get each thing done.
 It makes sense.
-If we put all of our effort in to one thing, that one thing will be finished faster than it would if we spread our time across multiple items.
+If we put all of our effort into one thing, that one thing will be finished faster than it would if we spread our time across multiple items.
 For more on this relationship, read about Little’s Law.

-The amazing news is that this makes WIP a leading indicator of future Cycle Time and it means that controlling your WIP can be a tool in your journey to help you deliver quickly and predictably.
+The amazing news is that this makes WIP a leading indicator of future Cycle Time, and it means that controlling your WIP can be a tool in your journey to help you deliver quickly and predictably.

 How do you calculate WIP?